Lightnet/cip2psn/docs/database.md

   Encryption and Decryption will slow down the processing the data and database.
 But it better be safe in some ways.

+# Web Master:
+  It the person who host the web site has to manage the mods and users.

 ```
   Reasons follows:
   * Database protection from other nation or country.